 At the London Metal Exchange we are committed to the highest standards of corporate governance and recognise that good governance is pivotal in helping the business to deliver its strategy.

-We operate within a well-defined governance structure and embed governance principles and practices in the business which have been established upon the four cornerstones of accountability, transparency, fairness and integrity.
+We operate within a well-defined governance structure and embed governance principles and practices in the business which have been established upon the four cornerstones of:

 The objective of the London Metal Exchange is to provide facilities, along with the management and regulatory structure, for trading in LME contracts.
 It is a Recognised Investment Exchange (RIE), regulated directly by the Financial Conduct Authority (FCA).